prossel/IndexLaser/README.md

 * Create a Unity project (ex 2021.3)
 * Install Oculus Integration v42.0 from [https://developer.oculus.com/reference/unity/v42/](https://developer.oculus.com/reference/unity/v42/)
+* In the "Assets" folder, create a new folder named "Prototypes"
-* Clone or download this repo in Assets/Prototypes/IndexLaser folder
+* Clone or download this repo in the "Prototypes" folder

 ## History